accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 )
 ```

-If you want to use not Stochastic Gradient Descent(SGD) but Adam optimizer, import `Adam` and instantiate it.
+If you want to use not Stochastic Gradient Descent(SGD) but Adam(Kingma, D. P., & Ba, J., 2014) optimizer, import `Adam` and instantiate it.

 ```python
 # Adam as a optimizer.